lukasgolson/Random-Sample-Error-for-Canopy-Classification/README.md

 SEadjusted = √((0.4 * 0.6) / 4.98) = 0.219 &nbsp;&nbsp;&nbsp;&nbsp vs. &nbsp;&nbsp;&nbsp;&nbsp SE = √((0.4 * 0.6) / 1000) = 0.015
 </div>

-# Python Code Files
-**sample_size_agreement.py**: Used to calculate the minimum number of sample points required for 95% of 10,000 trials to fall within ±2.5% of the true canopy cover.
-Curves are presented for 0 - 60% canopy cover in 5% canopy cover increments with canopy clustering of 0 to 100 based on the python package noise.
-This package forms the analysis and visual for Results paragraph 1, Figure 1, and Appendix A.